 Attached are currently what backstrace currently looks like & how there be an option to make it look for comparison.

-Updated by nofxx (Marcos Piccinini) about 2 years ago
+Updated by nofxx (Marcos Piccinini) over 3 years ago

 Already doing the rescue & reverse, but need to do it on every project...

 Another use case is when using some monitor (e.g. guard) to run tests as you code: